 The “Art is Trash” works of Francisco de Pajaro are created on various forms of waste and discarded belongings, each one signed with a small fly doodle.
 Created on the spot, Pajaro’s art is more ephemeral than most street art, with bystanders often waiting to cart off a new piece, soon after the artist leaves the scene.

 The street artist Zone has inscribed his messages of peace around town, each signed with the letter “Z”.
 Termed Bombing Art, the works vary in size, and some are more menacing than others.
-For more examples of bombing art, visit the Zone page on Global Street Art.

 In Barcelona, the canvas is the street